Bendigo and Adelaide Bank: Community Bank program

 Community banking is based on a 'profit-with-purpose' model, which means that profits are returned directly to the community that has generated them, after paying branch running costs.
 The program was a response to the massive closure of bank branches, predominantly in rural areas.
 Bendigo Bank has since extended the program to major metropolitan areas with existing bank services.

-Since 1998, Bendigo Community Banks have reinvested more than $366 million back into local communities.
+Since 1998, Community Banks have reinvested more than $416 million back into local communities.
 Funds generated help support emergency and rescue services, such as rural fire brigades and the State Emergency Service (SES), as well as other community needs like buses, defibrillators, aged care facilities, sports parks, hospital wings, and classrooms.

-Subsidiaries of Bendigo and Adelaide Bank include Community Bank, Rural Bank, Up, Bendigo Debtor Finance (formerly Oxford Funding), Leveraged Equities, Sandhurst Trustees, Delphi Bank (formerly Bank of Cyprus Australia), and Community Enterprise Foundation.
+Subsidiaries of Bendigo and Adelaide Bank include Community Bank, Up, Leveraged Equities, Sandhurst Trustees and Community Enterprise Foundation.

 Bendigo and Adelaide Bank had acquired Wheeler Financial Services which was merged with Bendigo Financial Planning, and also acquired Southern Finance.